mindula-madhuhansa/Project-Wander-Rails/README.md

 	`yarn`<br/>
 	`yarn start`<br/>

 4. Access the web app in your browser and begin planning your next adventure.
-(For now, this is only hosted locally.)
+5. You need to add your own OpenAI and Google Places API Keys.

 ## Conclusion 🌄